 While the above fertilizers enhance vegetative growth, commercial growers use bloom booster fertilizers to improve bloom production.
 This is an NPK type of fertilizer with a higher proportion of Phosphorus.
 A balanced NPK 20:20:20 fertilizer application alternating with a high phosphorus and potassium fertilizer helped my orchids grow and bloom just as well.

 How often should you fertilise?

 Well, there is no one-size fits-all answer to this question.
 It all depends on your climatic conditions, your grow area – whether indoor or outdoor, your frequency of watering, the medium in which the orchid is growing, ambient temperature, etc.

-For instance, I apply NPK 20:20:20 along with seaweed kelp once in 15 days.
-In between, I apply organic home-made liquid fertilizer twice a month and Silicon dioxide fertilizer once a month.
-In between these, I apply mild doses of Calcium nitrate and Magnesium Sulphate together twice a month.
-This method of low dose fertilizer application, either stand-alone or in appropriate combination, has helped me improve blooming in my orchids.
+For instance, I apply NPK 20:20:20 along with Calcium nitrate and Epsom salt once in 4 days.
+I repeat with the same after four days.
+After 3 more days, I apply a high phosphorus and potassium fertilizer such as NPK 00:52:34.
+In between, I apply organic homemade liquid fertilizer twice a month and Silicon dioxide fertilizer once a month.
+This method of appropriate dose fertilizer application, either stand-alone or in combination, has helped me improve growth in my orchids.
+Lots of healthy roots, pseudobulbs, and leaves will ensure healthy blooming in your orchids.
 I will cover this aspect at length in a separate post.

 Applying the right quantity of fertiliser to your orchids

 Having said this, there are some ground rules to begin with.
 Doing it right and understanding the basics of applying the right quantity of fertiliser is important.
 Following the recommended doses and frequency as advocated by the fertiliser manufacturer helps if your fertiliser is designed for orchids.
 But if it is a general plant fertiliser, it is always better to start with half the recommended dose and increase or decrease it based on the response of your plants.